dwhieb/dissertation/README.md

 #### Removing Unwanted Data

 As mentioned above, data selection occurs at several stages of the data workflow for this project.
-The MASC data contains many tokens which are not relevant for this study, specifically punctuation, numerals, and the possessive `'s` (which is treated as a separate token by the OANC).
-Rather than run computationally-intense statistical scripts on extraneous data, I elected to remove these unwanted tokens from the data set before moving on to later steps.
-Since this thesis is also only focused on lexical flexibility between the major parts of speech—noun, verb, and adjective—I also removed any word tokens from other parts of speech such as Determiners, etc.
+The MASC data contains many tokens which should not be included in any frequency counts, specifically punctuation and the possessive `'s` (which is treated as a separate token by the OANC).
+Rather than run computationally-intense statistical scripts on extraneous data, I elected to remove this data at the outset instead.

-To achieve this, I wrote a script that removes these unnecessary tokens from the JSON files generated in the previous step.
+To achieve this, I wrote a script that removes unnecessary tokens from the JSON files generated in the previous step.
 You can run this script on the command line using the following command:

 ```cmd
 node --experimental-modules --no-warnings scripts/bin/removeUnwantedTokens.js data/English/data